UK Easter Probability Meeting

 Natalia Cardona (University of Göttingen)

-Rates on Yaglom’s Theorem for Galton-Watson processes in varying environment A Galton–Watson process in varying environment is a discrete time branching process where the offspring distributions vary among generations.
+Rates on Yaglom’s Theorem for Galton-Watson processes in varying environment Slides A Galton–Watson process in varying environment is a discrete time branching process where the offspring distributions vary among generations.
 We provide rate of convergence with respect to the Wasserstein metric for the classical theorem of Yaglom for this family of processes.
 The theorem of Yaglom states that, in the critical case, a suitable normalisation of the process conditioned on non-extinction converges in distribution to a standard exponential random variable.
 This is ongoing work with Arturo Jaramillo (CIMAT, Mexico) and Sandra Palau (UNAM, Mexico).

 Chris Dean (University of Bath)

-Pólya urns with growing initial compositions
+Pólya urns with growing initial compositions Slides

 A Pólya urn is a Markov process describing the contents of an urn that contains balls of d colours.
 At every time step, we draw a ball uniformly for the urn, note its colour, then put it back in the urn along with a set of new balls which depend on the colour drawn.
 The number of balls of colour j added when colour i is drawn is given by the (i,j)th entry of a predetermined replacement matrix R. The asymptotic behaviour of the urn for most replacement matrices can be inferred from the following two canonical cases.
 In the case of R the identity, the proportion of each colour in the urn tends to a Dirichlet distributed random variable with parameter given by the urn's initial composition.
 In the case of R irreducible, this limit is a deterministic vector that only depends on R. Fluctuations around these limits are also known.